-Checking accounts, savings accounts and CDs, credit cards, merchant services, lines of credit, SBA loans and payroll services
+Checking accounts, savings accounts, certificates of deposit, credit cards, lines of credit, loans, merchant services and payroll services

-Note that Wells Fargo’s basic business checking account charges a $10 monthly service fee, which can be waived by maintaining a daily $500 balance or a $1,000 average ledger balance.
+Note that Wells Fargo’s basic business checking account charges a $10 monthly service fee, but it can be waived if you maintain a daily balance of $500 or an average ledger balance of $1,000.

 Read our full Wells Fargo review.